Projected Distribution Loss for Image Enhancement: Experiments

 \textbf{Projected Distribution Loss vs other (perceptual) losses.} Table~\ref{tab:denoising-s100} shows quantitative results of training models using different perceptual losses ($L_1$, $L_2$, Contextual Loss - CTXDP and CTXL2) and no-perceptual loss at all.
 In Figure~\ref{fig:denoise} we show image crops.
 The first observation is that the results with any perceptual loss are better looking than the one from the model trained without any perceptual loss.
 This is expected since only penalizing the difference in pixel values leads to blurry images despite having a high PSNR (as shown in Table~\ref{tab:denoising-s100}).
 Directly penalizing the extracted features using the $L_1$ or $L_2$ distance lead to very similar quantitative and qualitative results.
 The same applies to the two different implementations of the contextual loss (CTXDP and CTXL2).
 In general, the contextual is the closest comparison to the proposed PDL distribution loss.
 The PDL results are in general sharper and present better edge and detail structure as shown in the building windows in Figure~\ref{fig:denoise} (middle panel).
 In terms of LPIPS the proposed PDL loss and the contextual loss produce similar results for a similar PSNR value.
-According to the score given in~\eqref{eq:score} the best performing models are the ones trained with the proposed loss closely followed by those trained with the contextual loss.
 Given that the contextual loss can be seen as an approximation to a distance between distributions, this confirms the superiority of comparing distributions compared to directly comparing the values of the features.
 We also carried out a perceptual user study and the average pairwise preferences is presented in Table~\ref{tab:denoising-s100-study}.
 Overall, PDL outperforms the other models.
 Our method shows the smallest/largest difference with the no-perceptual/CTXL2 models.
 Note that performance of the two contextual models are very close to each other.